-2 https://transparency.entsoe.eu/system-operations-domain/operational-agreements-of-synchronous-areas/show
+https://transparency.entsoe.eu/system-operations-domain/operational-agreements-of-synchronous-areas/show

 3Note that when referring to reserve capacity on FRR, ELIA refers to all reserve capacity available to the TSO to cover the needs following the dimensioning rules on FRR defined in the SOGL.
-However, the commission regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, hereafter referred to as EBGL, refers to different means to cover these needs for reserve capacity on FRR and ELIA refers to balancing capacity when referring to procured or contracted reserve capacity by means of monthly, weekly, or even daily auctions when relevant.
-As defined in Article 2 of the EBGL :
+However, the commission regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, hereafter

-'frequency restoration reserves' or 'FRR' means the active power reserves available to restore system frequency to the nominal frequency and, for a synchronous area consisting of more than one LFC area, to restore power balance to the scheduled value.
+- 'active power reserve' means the balancing reserves available for maintaining the frequency; - 'reserve capacity' means the amount of FCR, FRR or RR that needs to be available to the TSO: - 'frequency restoration reserves' or 'FRR' means the active power reserves available to restore system frequency to the nominal frequency and, for a synchronous area consisting of more than one LFC area, to restore power balance to the scheduled value.

-Furthermore, a Balancing Service Provider or BSP is defined according to the Article 2(6) of the commission regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, hereafter referred to as EBGL :
+Furthermore, a Balancing Service Provider or BSP is defined according to the Article 2(6) of the commission regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing, hereafter referred to as EBGL:

-'Balancing Service Provider' means a market participant with reserve-providing units or reserve-providing groups able to provide balancing services to TSOs.
+➤ 'Balancing Service Provider' means a market participant with reserve-providing units or reserve-providing groups able to provide balancing services to TSOs.